Dublin Marathon: Course

 The course is generally reasonably flat.
 It starts at Fitzwilliam Square in the city centre and concludes at Merrion Square.
 Exact routing varies, although in recent years the race has proceeded in an anti-clockwise direction around the city, including passing through the Phoenix Park before moving towards the southside suburbs.

 Race series

-The marathon is part of a race series that includes four other races: the Fingal 4 Mile, the South Dublin 10K, the Frank Duffy 10 Mile, and the Dublin Half Marathon.
+The marathon is part of a race series that includes four other races: a 5 mile race in South Dublin, the Fingal 10K in Swords, and the Frank Duffy 10 Mile and the Dublin Half Marathon (both set in Phoenix Park).

 Prizes

 The overall winner receives the Noel Carroll Memorial Trophy.
 Both winners also receive 12,000 EUR.